-Statement of Purpose (SoP) To ensure compliance with the Regulations The SoP complies with Regulation 15(1) of the Child Minding and Day Care (Wales) Policies and Procedures To ensure compliance ☐ The applicant makes available a copy of the with the Regulations mandatory policies and procedures required by the Regulations.
+What we look at Why Our expectation is: Statement of Purpose (SoP) To ensure compliance with the Regulations The SoP complies with Regulation 15(1) of the Child Minding and Day Care (Wales) Policies and Procedures To ensure compliance with the Regulations The applicant makes available a copy of the mandatory policies and procedures required by the Regulations.
 The applicant makes available a copy of any additional policies and procedures required in accordance with the type of service, at the registration inspection.
 All policies and procedures meet the requirements of the Regulations and regard has been given to the NMS.
 We have the option to take the copy of the policies and procedures away with us and return them at a later date.
 Assessment of premises for the purpose of registration To ensure compliance with the Regulations The premises reflects the floor plan provided as part of the application.
 The design, layout, facilities and equipment available will support children to achieve their best possible outcomes and promotes and maintains their independence, safety and wellbeing.

-Certificate of insurance To ensure compliance with the Regulations ☐ Public liability insurance is in place for the named service, in date and accounts for losses under both public and employers liability. -------------------------- --- --
+Certificate of insurance To ensure compliance with the Regulations Public liability insurance is in place for the named service, in date and accounts for losses under both public and employers liability. -------------------------- --- --